Moreton Corbet Castle

 Moreton Corbet Castle is a ruined medieval castle and Elizabethan era manor house, located near the village of Moreton Corbet, Shropshire, England.
 It is a Grade I listed building and English Heritage property.
-Although out of use since the 18th century, it remains the property of the Corbet baronets.
+Although out of use since the 18th century, it remains the property of the Corbet family.
 It can be visited free of charge during daylight hours.

 History

 Medieval stronghold

 In 1086 two Anglo Saxon thegns, Hunning and Wulfgeat, were living at Moreton Corbet.
 By the early thirteenth century the structure had been replaced by another, built by Toret, an Englishman.
 His descendant Peter Toret was lord of Moreton Corbet by 1166 and it is likely that he was living in the castle.
 In February 1216 William Marshall stormed Moreton Corbet castle on behalf of King John of England against Bartholomew Toret.
 At this time the castle was known as Moreton Toret Castle.
 In 1235 Bartholomew died and Richard de Corbet, his son-in-law, inherited the castle and changed its name to Moreton Corbet.

 The keep or great tower to the west was connected to the gatehouse by a curtain wall, which then curved south and looped to encircle the site, creating a bailey or courtyard.
 The roof of the gatehouse has not survived, but the corbel work that supported the roof and tower battlements of the castle is still extant.

 At the western end of the extant curtain wall is a rectangular keep of two stories and a basement, dating from between the eleventh and early thirteenth centuries.
 It was entered through an elevated doorway, and the fireplaces on the lower residential floor are still visible.